yezz123/authx/docs/contributing.md

 ## Developing

-If you already cloned the repository and you know that you need to deep dive in the code, here are some guidelines to set up your environment.
+If you already cloned the repository and you know that you need to deep dive into the code, here is a guideline to set up your environment:

 ### Virtual environment with `venv`